AdriaanMusschoot/Amugen/README.md

 }
 ```

 The rendering, input and audio are all handled by SDL.
 All of these dependencies are nicely put away into RAII wrappers.
-Here is an example of the sound effect.
+Here is an example of the sound effect:
 ```cpp
 #ifndef AMU_SOUND_WRAPPER_H
 #define AMU_SOUND_WRAPPER_H